 - 1.3 An all Members briefing was then held on 8th May 2018 to present the draft options appraisal report (attended by 21 members and the Elected Mayor) and DCA Consultants explained that they had worked closely with a range of community stakeholders to develop options. - 1.4 At the most recent meeting of the Oldway Mansion and Estate Working Party, held on 22nd May 2018, the final report from DCA Consultants was considered (attached as Appendix 2) and the Working Party broadly agreed to accept the recommendations set out in the DCA report.
-Consequently the Working Party determined to make recommendations to Council, as set out in section 3 below.
+Consequently the Working Party determined to make recommendations, some of which by their nature are to the Elected Mayor and others to Council.
+Their recommendation to Council is set out in section 3 below. - 1.5 On 4 June 2018 the Elected Mayor considered the Working Party and the officer recommendations at the Policy Development and Decision Group (Joint Operations).
+The Elected Mayor published his decision on 11 June 2018.
+Part of this decision was called in for scrutiny at the Overview and Scrutiny Board held on 13 June 2018.
+Any recommendations arising from that call-in will be included in a separate report to this meeting of the Council, if necessary.